 Above is a view of Seaton Town Hall, where a craft fair was held inside.
 Other events around town included a jazz band playing outside a local town pub, carol singing in the town square and an ice rink, as well as mince pies and mulled wine served from open shops.
 Candle lanterns were also available from a temporary stall at Windsor Gardens, tthe trees of which were decked with lights (on the right of the street above).

-More pics of the cart and dray.
+More photos of the horse and dray.
 Seaton as a town is of Anglo-Saxon origin, and was originally named Fleote...although origins of the area also go back to ancient times, encompassing prehistoric remains as well as use by the occupying Ancient Romans, and was possibly the Antonine Roman town of Moridunum...but many of it's remaining buildings are Victorian and Edwardian.
 Therefore, when the town was pedestrianised and new street furniture provided some twenty years or so ago, it was a modern take of the Victorian style.
 The dray driver with his bowler hat fits in nicely!

 The top of Fore Street, below.
 Fore Street is a name in Devon which is synonymous with High Street, meaning the main street.
 The gold lion figure above a shop entrance, centre left, is fairly modern, but denotes it's original use as a pub called The Golden Lion.

 And looking down Fore Street, a shot of three young ladies carrying candle lanterns.
 Later in the early evening there was a candle-lit procession down the street headed by the local majorettes, followed by children in fancy dress and everyone carrying candle lanterns behind them.
-It was too crowded for me to get many pics, and the few I managed didn't come out very well, therefore I haven't included them.
+It was too crowded for me to get many photos, and the few I managed didn't come out very well, therefore I haven't included them.